top of page

 A: No!
 Our scouting program features 12 months of camping and activities so now is always the best time to join!

-A: Troop meetings are every Friday except when there is a campout.
+A: Troop meetings are every Friday except when there is a campout or holiday.
 There is at least one campout per month.
 Check out our Calendar for more info!

 A: No!
 There are many reasons why scouts are unable to attend.
 Sports, other faith or community commitments, or overall program preferences.
 Our busy program offers something for everyone and some scouts take full advantage of the opportunities while others pick and choose.
 While data has shown a scout who is more active is more likely to succeed if their goal is to make Eagle scout, the program can be individually tailored to their liking.